almost/react-native-sqlite/README.md

 Install using npm with `npm install --save react-native-sqlite`

 You then need to add the Objective C part to your XCode project.
-Drag `AIBSQLite.xcodeproj` from the `node_modules/react-native-sqlite` into your XCode project then click on the your project in XCode, goto `Build Phases` then `Link Binary With Libraries` and add `libAIBSQLite.a`.
+Drag `AIBSQLite.xcodeproj` from the `node_modules/react-native-sqlite` folder into your XCode projec.
+Click on the your project in XCode, goto `Build Phases` then `Link Binary With Libraries` and add `libAIBSQLite.a`.

-Make sure you don't have the `AIBSQLite` project open seperately in XCode otherwise it won't work.
+NOTE: Make sure you don't have the `AIBSQLite` project open seperately in XCode otherwise it won't work.

 ## Usage